Domestic pig permits

 - Pigs must wear a form of identification, such as an ear tag, that can be clearly seen from a distance of 100 m.

 - Pigs must be securely confined in an enclosure constructed in accordance with the minimum fencing standard, as detailed in Appendix 1 of the declared animal policy for pigs.
+Existing pig enclosures that were in use prior to the introduction of this policy, may be subject to slightly different fencing requirements, as detailed in the grandfather provisions in Appendix 2 of the declared animal policy for pigs.

 - An on-site property risk assessment undertaken by an Authorised Officer must deem the property, where the pigs are to be kept, to be at low or moderate risk of escape.
 Permits will not be issued for properties deemed to be high risk.